 - Answer any questions that they may have about your product, service or the industry that you’re operating in.
 Enlighten them with specific pieces of advice.

 - Solve targeted problems and give real solutions that make their life easy.

 - Create a resource and give them a reason to share/link to you.

-This not only leads to a high quality user engagement, but also improves your brand visibility.
+This not only leads to high-quality user engagement but also improves your brand visibility.
 Which in turn improves your search engine rankings in the search engine result pages.

 The question is, how fast should a website load?
 The faster, the better.
 But technically speaking, a mobile site should load in two seconds or less.
 And its desktop counterpart should not take more than three seconds to load.

 Keep in mind that Google allocates a crawl budget to your site.
 Which means, slow-loading pages will affect the number of pages the search engine crawls.
-Also, slow pages can make people spend less time on your page or leave it all together, leading to a higher bounce rate.
+Also, slow pages can make people spend less time on your page or leave it altogether, leading to a higher bounce rate.

-- Mobile Friendliness: Mobile friendliness is no longer an option, it has become a necessity.
-Today, more than 85% of websites on the web are mobile friendly, which is important for SEO.
-So as a brand, try to think beyond mobile friendliness and focus on being mobile-first in every way.
+2. Mobile Friendliness: Mobile friendliness is no longer an option, it has become a necessity.
+Today, more than 85% of websites on the web are mobile-friendly, which is important for SEO.
+So as a brand, try to think beyond mobile-friendliness and focus on being mobile-first in every way.

 – Use the same structured markup on your mobile site and desktop.

 – Use the txt testing tool to see if your mobile version can be accessed by the Googlebot

 – Use the PageSpeed Insights tool to check your site’s speed.